The Effect of Scripts and Formats on LLM Numeracy: Conclusion

 \section{Conclusion}

 In this work, we systematically examined how variations in numeral scripts and formatting conventions affect arithmetic performance in large language models.
 Our results reveal a strong and statistically significant impact of both script and format on LLM numeracy, even when the underlying arithmetic remains unchanged.
 Deviations from the default Hindu–Arabic, Western-formatted representation impose a substantial script tax, leading to pronounced performance degradation across models.
 Importantly, we show that this loss is not inevitable: prompting strategies play a critical role in mitigating these effects.
 In particular, few-shot prompting with explicit numeric examples yields large and statistically significant gains, enabling models to better adapt to unfamiliar scripts and formatting conventions.
-Prompting with explicit hints also improves performance, though the gains are smaller than those achieved with few-shot examples.
+Prompting with explicit hints has been observed to provide no noticeable improvement.
 These findings suggest that many observed failures stem less from an inability to perform arithmetic than from a lack of contextual grounding for interpreting non-standard numeric surface forms.
 Taken together, our results underscore the fragility of numerical reasoning under representational shifts and highlight practical, actionable prompting techniques as an effective way to improve robustness when working with diverse numeral scripts and typographic formats.